-If you are an SEO you constantly struggle to measure the impact of your strategy in the most precise and irrefutable way; Causal Impact, a methodology originally introduced by Google, helps you exactly with this.
-In this blog post I will share a Colab notebook that will help you, starting from data coming downloaded from the Google Search Console, to run a Causal Impact Analysis.
-The data you will find in Colab is related to a LocalBusiness markup optimization task.
+If you are an SEO, you constantly struggle to measure your strategy’s impact in the most precise and irrefutable way; Causal Impact, a methodology originally introduced by Google, helps you exactly with this.
+In this blog post, I will share a Colab notebook that will help you, starting from data coming from the Google Search Console (GSC), to run a Causal Impact Analysis.

 What is Causal Impact Analysis?